u-senanayake/core_java/README.md

-# core_java
+### Examples of bbok Core JAVA
-Examples from Core Java book
+This projects are made with Intelij IDE